Eman-Alshaikh/reading-notes/README.md

 # **Reading Notes**
 This website contains the tasks related to the reading notes :page_facing_up: for the Advanced Software Development in Python course :books:
-##  :red_square:Code 102 - Intro to Software Development
+##  :red_square:Code 401 - Advanced Software Development
 ### Table Contents: